hauphvn/nuxtjs-first/README.md

   + Page:
     + Child page
     + Component

 - We can add layouts/default.vue to app, because The latest nuxt, layouts directory is not available.
+- We can use webpack to detect img in assets resources.